EmmanuelConrardy/EmmanuelConrardy.github.io/enhancing-leadership-skills-for-organizational-and-cultural-success/index.md

 ## Shaping Environment and Culture

+> - what significantly influence our behaviors ?
 > - The physical space
 > - Social norms
 > - Organizational structures
-> - significantly influence our behaviors

 ### Adjusting Stimuli to Influence Behavior